woodstr/msc-thesis/README.md

 - Train and see if models can generalize for both lazer and dot-peen.
 If not, may need separate models.

 # Week 2 - 13 feb 2025
+## Goals
+After meeting, decided on new approach to try!
+Yucheng away for next 2 meetings so have made plenty of new things to code and try.
+Below two new methods are possibly robust for both lazer and dot-peen samples!

+### YOLO Decoding :on:
+With good DMC examples and consistent DMC dimensions, decoding could be possible purely with YOLO!

+Would have to match the YOLO grid-size with DMC dimensions.
+This probably means we cannot use pretrained models.

+By matching the grid-size, we can have YOLO predict the x,y centers of every black DMC module!
+If a module is detected, we know it is black.
+If a module is not detected, we know it is white.
+We inherently know where the modules belong, which allows us to decode when we know which modules are detected or not (by assigning appropriate matrix values as 1s or 0s - which we can feed to a decoder algorithm for max possible decode speed).

+To try this approach, should first try with synthesized good examples, then later with (probably painfully) manually annotated examples to see if it works with the real-world example.
+Note that it almost definitely won't work with wrongly oriented and distorted samples, which the next method should fix.

+### Stacked Hourglass Localization & Rectification :on:
+By using a stacked hourglass method for detecting the 4 corners of a DMC in an image, we can effectifely localize and rectify.

+This rectification method works poorly for perspective distortions, but usually a user can point the camera more straight to the DMC so this may not be an issue.

+Should try with predicting 4 channels with heatmaps of the corner locations (as heatmaps - probably gaussian distributed).

+Probably start with 3 stacks as well, more and fewer should be experimented with though.

+Can use previous research paper synthesis for making relevant heatmap labels for training.
+Will have to alter to introduce small codes, since we will no longer use YOLO for cropping but this method for (effectively) cropping and rectifying.

+### Custom Decoding :on:
+Depending on how things go, custom decoding methods mentioned in last weeks outcome could be useful.

+## Outcome of Week
+TBD

 # Week 3 - 20 feb 2025
 # Week 4 - 27 feb 2025
 # Week 5 - 6 march 2025